avzero07/Pudhina/README.md

+# I am not a front-end developer by any means.
+I liked the minimalist design and decided to use this for my personal site.
+I forked the theme from https://github.com/knhash/Pudhina

 # Pudhina
 A simple, minimal [Jekyll](jekyllrb.com) theme for a personal web page and blog, focusing on white space and readability